kulkansecurity/gitxray/README.md

 - [https://kulkansecurity.github.io/gitxray/](https://kulkansecurity.github.io/gitxray/)
 - [https://www.gitxray.com/](https://www.gitxray.com/)

-# Rate Limits and the GitHub API
+# Creating an Access Token to increase Rate Limits

-Gitxray gracefully handles Rate Limits and can work out of the box without a GitHub API key, but you'll likely hit RateLimits pretty fast (A small to medium-size repository with 10+ Contributors could take hours to complete while it waits for RateLimits to reset) This is detailed by GitHub in their [documentation here](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28#primary-rate-limit-for-unauthenticated-users).
+Gitxray gracefully handles Rate Limits and can work out of the box without a GitHub API token, but you'll likely hit RateLimits pretty fast (A small to medium-size repository with 10+ Contributors could take hours to complete while it waits for RateLimits to reset) This is detailed by GitHub in their [documentation here](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28#primary-rate-limit-for-unauthenticated-users).

 [Creating a simple read-only token scoped to PUBLIC repositories](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) will however help you increase those restrictions considerably.
 If you're not in a hurry or can leave gitxray running you'll be able to use its full capacity, as it pauses execution while waiting for the limits to lift.